numist/numi.st/colophon.md

 layout: page
 ---

+This is the fourth incarnation of a pretty simple idea: make it easy to write things that I might want to refer to later.

 # Past

 My previous website used a publishing engine that I wrote myself, driven by a dissatisfaction with the state of the art at the time[^wordpress].
 My favourite conceit, which I miss terribly, was that post timestamps used the time zone from which I was writing, which was great for travelogs.